-15. The City later memorialized this in the March 2007 Settlement Agreement.
-However, the City's acknowledgement of its obligations and of Mr. Lewis' rights to all benefits accruing from a promotion to Battalion Chief were already in existence prior to the Settlement Agreement.
+27 28.
+The City later memorialized this in a March 2007 Settlement Agreement.
+A grue 28 and correct copy of the Settlement Agreement is attached hereto as Exhibit 2.
+However, the

+City's acknowledgement of its obligations and of Mr. Lewis' rights to all benefits accruing from a promotion to Battalion Chief were already in existence prior to the Settlement Agreement.
+2